jeantessier/book-reviews/_posts/2016-09-04-data-model-in-node-with-mongo.md

 I will need to update this query to look up reviewers from the `users` collection and account for one book having multiple reviews.
 And I will also want an similar query that works from the user's perspective.
-I need to be able to look up one book and its reviews, or one reviewers and their reviews.
+I need to be able to look up one book and its reviews, or one reviewer and their reviews.